User Tools

 Length (m) Length of the cable, in meter No

-Friendly name of a network cable is automatically computed as the concatenation of the 2 network socket names.
+Friendly name of a front end network cable is automatically computed as the concatenation of the two network sockets' name.

-A few rules are enforced when creating or modifying network cables.
+A few rules are enforced when creating or modifying front end network cables.

 • A cable must be connected to 2 different network sockets,

-• A cable connecting 2 network interfaces is unique, regardless the network socket used (#1 or #2),
+• A cable connecting 2 sockets is unique, regardless the socket used (#1 or #2),

 • A cable is automatically updated when one of the sockets it connects is changing.